kapitchi/orientdb-api-server-php/README.md

 https://github.com/bshaffer/oauth2-server-php

-_Connection to OrientDB is made on behalf of OAuth authenticated user so standard OrientDB security features (e.g. record level security) can be used._
+_Connection to OrientDB is made on behalf of OAuth authenticated user - mapped to OUser.
+This allows using standard OrientDB security features like record level security._

 TODO